This article is aimed at Sales Managers and Pipeliner Power Users.

 The “Add” button lets you select additional fields ⤵

-If you choose a Value Comparison, your added field will display as a percentage comparison ⤵
+If you toggle on "Compare Values" and choose a Comparison Value, your added field will display as a percentage comparison ⤵

 NOTE: To remove an existing column, you can hover over it and then click the X